HectorSchreiner/schousware/README.md

 - [ ] Replace Text Config with local sql server

 # Installation
-You can clone the project and run the `Debug Build` it with
+You can clone the project and run the `Debug build` it with
 ```
 cargo run
 ```